learn-co-curriculum/cssi-2.3-functions/Readme.md

 ```

 ## Calling a function
 We use a function with its name.
 The name for this is calling the function.
-In javascript, we write it like this:

 ```
 goGetLunch();